tobiasziegler/fend-p6-website-optimization/README.md

 - Automatically optimize images using `gulp-imagemin`.
 - Add media type to the print stylesheet link to prevent render blocking.
 - Load the Google Analytics script asynchronously.
+- Use Web Font Loader for loading Google Fonts to prevent render blocking.

 ### Part 2: Optimize Frames per Second in pizza.html